WICU-TV: History

-WICU-TV began broadcasting in Erie on March 15, 1949 as an affiliate of all four networks of the time (NBC, CBS, ABC, and DuMont).
+WICU-TV began broadcasting in Erie on March 15, 1949, as an affiliate of all four networks of the time (NBC, CBS, ABC, and DuMont).
 It was one of the last stations to be granted a construction permit before the Federal Communications Commission (FCC) froze new applications.
 Channel 12 was founded by Edward Lamb, an attorney from Toledo, Ohio who also owned the now-defunct Erie Dispatch-Herald, and other broadcast properties including WTVN-TV (now WSYX) in Columbus, Ohio, which went on the air six months later.
 In 1952, Lamb purchased WIKK radio (1330 AM, later WICU and now WFNN), giving channel 12 a sister station on radio.

+WICU-TV held a monopoly on Erie television until WSEE signed-on in 1954 as a CBS affiliate.
+The two stations, then separately owned, shared ABC programs until May 1961, when channel 12 switched its main network alliance to ABC and relegated NBC to a secondary affiliation with WSEE.
+Two years later, in May 1963, WICU reversed itself and returned to NBC as its primary network.
+ABC was again split between channels 12 and 35 until WJET-TV (channel 24) signed-on in April 1966 as Erie's exclusive ABC outlet.

 The station was a major beneficiary of a quirk in the FCC's plan for allocating stations.
 In the early days of broadcast television, there were twelve VHF channels available and 69 UHF channels (later reduced to 55 in 1983).
 The VHF bands were more desirable because they carried longer distances and, because most televisions did not carry UHF tuners until being forced to by the All-Channel Receiver Act in the 1960s, VHF receivers were more accessible.
 Since there were only twelve VHF channels available, there were limitations as to how closely the stations could be spaced.

 After the FCC's Sixth Report and Order ended the license freeze and opened the UHF band in 1952, it devised a plan for allocating VHF licenses.
 Under this plan, almost all of the country would be able to receive two commercial VHF channels plus one non-commercial channel.
 Most of the rest of the country ("1/2") would be able to receive a third VHF channel.
 Other areas would be designated as "UHF islands" since they were too close to larger cities for VHF service.
 The "2" networks became CBS and NBC, "+1" represented non-commercial educational stations, and "1/2" became ABC (which was the weakest network usually winding up with the UHF allocation where no VHF was available).